 Chase Performance Business Checking is a great option for small business owners who might need a few more monthly services from their bank in exchange for keeping a higher monthly balance in the account.
 This option is perfect for mid-sized businesses that need up to 250 free transactions, the ability to deposit $20,000 in cash per month, and conduct the occasional domestic wire transfer.

 This account will also provide you with four outgoing wire transfers monthly for free.
-Chase Platinum Checking is build for high-powered businesses that have plenty of cash in hand to help run their business.
-And, in turn, the account provides plenty of opportunities for small business owners to make the most of their banking relationship.
-And, of course, you’ll be eligible to claim the $200 limited-time bonus offer with qualifying actions, too.
+Chase Platinum Checking is built for high-powered businesses that have plenty of cash in hand to help run their business.
+And, in turn, the account provides plenty of opportunities for small business owners to make the most of their banking relationship—including all of the perks associated with the previous two accounts.

 No matter which bank account you choose, understanding exactly what your business will need in a bank account will set you up to find the right bank for your business.
 Of course, you can always change your pick—so don’t worry about that.
 But comparison shopping is a great idea, just like being the most informed business owner possible.